 Exposed Pipes Should Be Insulated-Insulate any exposed exterior pipes or pipes that you have had issues with freezing in the past.

-Keep A Faucet Steadily Dripping-As long as temperatures are below 32°F keep a faucet steadily dripping.
+Keep A Faucet Steadily Dripping-As long as temperatures are below 32°F, keep a faucet steadily dripping.

 Keep Thermostat No Colder Than 55° F-Keep your thermostat at least 55°F even when you are sleeping or away during harsh temperatures outside.

-Add Emergency Plumbing Service To Your Contact List- Add Emergency Plumbing Service to your contact list in your cellphone or keep our number handy by your landline, 740-548-5453.
+Add Emergency Plumbing Service To Your Contact List- Add Emergency Plumbing Service to your contact list on your cellphone or keep our number handy by your landline, 740-548-5453.
 We are available to service your plumbing issues 24/7.